AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/polldaddy/readme.txt

 * Bug Fix: Fixed typo in API request URL.

 = 1.7.8 =
-* Added Options menu, that will allow users to set poll defaults settings, import another PollDaddy account and there is also a setting to allow each blog user to import their own PollDaddy account.
+* Added Options menu, that will allow users to set poll defaults settings, import another Polldaddy account and there is also a setting to allow each blog user to import their own Polldaddy account.
 * Added the Top Rated widget.
 * Added survey and rating short codes.
 * Added a pot file to allow the plugin to be localized.